 The White Market and Jezzar Pasha Mosque in Acre:

 This photograph was probably made from old Acre walls.
 But, today you can’t get the same view.
 Trees grew and buildings were constructed.
-So, today the best you can get from old city walls is this:
+So, today the best you can get from the old city walls is this:

 Thus, I decided to merge modern Jezzar Pasha Mosque into an old photo: